Borderlands (RuneQuest): Publication history

-Borderlands was written by John E. Boyle, Tony Fiorito, Mark Harmon, Janet Kirby, Rudy Kraft, Charlie Krank, Steve Perrin, Sandy Petersen, Greg Stafford, Lynn Willis, and Elizabeth Wolcott, with art by Lisa Free, and was published by Chaosium, Inc. in 1982 as a boxed set containing a 48-page book and a 32-page book, seven pamphlets (4 to 20 pages each), a large map, several small maps, and a mercenary contract sheet.
+Chaosium created the fantasy role-playing game RuneQuest in 1978, only 4 years after the publication of the pioneering RPG Dungeons & Dragons.
+In 1982, Chaosium released the adventure Borderlands to serve as an introduction to the RuneQuest world.
+The boxed set was created by John E. Boyle, Tony Fiorito, Mark Harmon, Janet Kirby, Rudy Kraft, Charlie Krank, Steve Perrin, Sandy Petersen, Greg Stafford, Lynn Willis, Reid Hoffman, Ken Rolston, Lisa Free, Yuri Chodak and Elizabeth Wolcott, with cover and exterior art by Free.

-Although he was only 14 years old at the time, Reid Hoffman's name was featured on the box of Chaosium's RuneQuest role-playing game release Borderlands (1982), receiving equal billing with game designers Steve Perrin, Sandy Petersen and Greg Stafford.
+The youngest writer on the creative team was Reid Hoffman, who was 14 at the time.

+Chaosium offered a completely remastered edition of Borderlands as a single PDF for their final PDF release of 2018.

 Reception

 Steve List reviewed Borderlands in The Space Gamer No. 56.
 List commented that "This package is not inexpensive, but it's worth the price.
 However, the emphasis here is on the scenarios, so Borderlands is not as useful as a source book as Griffin Mountain.
 Unlike Griffin Mountain, though, the scenario structure provided requires virtually no scene setting by the GM before play can begin.
 For RQ fans, the only reason not to acquire this one is the hope of one day playing in it."

 In the November 1982 edition of White Dwarf, Oliver Dickinson called Borderlands "the perfect answer to any GM who does not have time to construct a whole campaign of his/her own."
 Dickinson found a few minor errors and ambiguous rules, but concluded "this seems to me a splendidly organised and presented campaign."

+Anders Swenson reviewed RQ Borderlands for Different Worlds magazine and stated that "RuneQuest Borderlands is a product which will appeal mainly to the enthusiastic RuneOuest players and which will be of relatively little interest to players who use other systems.
+The layout and printing are of very professional quality, and the radical packaging of a scenario pack in a box should be seen as a pioneering 'first' in the industry, worthy of emulation by other publishers.
+Its strongest point is the wealth of background material, and the weakest areas are the actual scenarios and the ungridded maps.
+But, scenarios are not hard to create and given the material in this pack, a totally new set of adventures could be easily conjured.
+This is a good buy for the GM of a RuneOuest campaign, and for all Gloranthan enthusiasts."

 In the December 1982 edition of Dragon, Robert Plamondon found Borderlands to be a "well conceived and executed composition.
 The look and quality of the materials is top notch."
 Plamondon highly recommended the adventure, concluding, "Borderlands stands as a model for all subsequent campaign packages, and will be a worthwhile purchase for any gamer in terms of its utility, design, and aesthetic appeal."

 In a retrospective review of Borderlands in Black Gate, John ONeill said "Borderlands is nicely self-contained, and comes with virtually everything you need for a rich adventure-packed campaign."